 Grass needs three things to thrive; heat, light and water.
-When we water our grass, not only does it help the grass plant itself to grow but it also seeps into the soil to help the flow of nutrients around the root system.
-When our lawns get used a lot, the soil begins to compact – this stops the flow of nutrients, water and oxygen and can cause your grass to yellow, stop growth completely or also run the risk of flooding.
-When you aerate your lawn, you create pockets of air in the soil that helps to break up this compaction and allows nutrients, water and oxygen to flow again, improving the health and overall look of you lawn.
-Essentially, you allow you help your lawn to ‘breathe’ and this works wonders for how it looks in the long run.
+When we water our grass, not only does it help the grass plant itself to grow, but it seeps into the soil to help the flow of nutrients around the root system.
+If our lawns get used a lot, the soil begins to compact, and this stops the flow of nutrients, water and oxygen and can cause your grass to turn yellow, stop growth completely or run the risk of flooding.
+The answer to this is to aerate your lawn, which will enable your grass seed to reap the benefits of watering!

 Now you know the benefits, is aerating the lawn for you?

-Even if your lawn doesn’t get a lot of use, your grass can still benefit from aeration and this is particularly useful if you have fine turf.
+Even if your lawn doesn’t get a lot of use, your grass can still benefit from aeration, which is particularly useful if you have fine turf.
 Full fescue lawns that require a lot of care will need to be aerated as part of a regular lawn care regime to retain the ornamental lawn look and a green uniform colour.
-Most normal soil types and general use lawns can get away with aerating once a year, but certain soils like clay will benefit greatly from regular aeration as they are more prone to compaction.
+Most normal soil types and general-use lawns can get away with aerating once a year, but certain soils like clay will benefit greatly from regular aeration as they are more prone to compaction.
 To learn more about how to manage your clay soils, click here.

 For many homeowners, aeration may not be top of your list when the sun finally shines in the UK and its time to enjoy our gardens.
 Yet, all that play and heavy traffic can wreak havoc on your lawn leaving it looking worse for wear.
 There are ways to remedy this such as overseeding and feeding your lawn to get it green and lush again, so aeration may not be required to get your lawn looking good again.
 However, both overseeding and feeding can be greatly helped by aerating your lawn.
 Aeration will allow your soil to take in the lawn food nutrients easier and your soil won’t be as compacted so your seed is more likely to take and establish quicker.
-So, no, you don’t need to aerate your lawn but you should definitely consider it!
+So, no, you don’t need to aerate your lawn, but you should definitely consider it!

-When should I aerate my lawn and how often?
+When should I aerate my lawn, and how often?

-How should I aerate my lawn?
+How should I aerate a lawn?